LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) have become the dominant solution for solving a wide range of natural language processing applications~\citep{Brown:NIPS2020}.
-The triumph of prior LLMs has incited a trend towards even larger model architectures~\citep{Sanderson:Nature2023,Anil:TECH2023}, coupled with expansive datasets, thus embedding LLM inferences into numerous facets of daily life~\citep{Campello:IQ2023}.
-However, it is crucial to acknowledge that the adoption of LLMs has aggravated the already significant environmental implications of machine learning (ML)~\citep{Thompson:Spectrum2021}.
-For example, creating a transformer with 213M parameters via neural architecture search has been estimated to produce a carbon dioxide equivalent (CO2eq) comparable to that emitted by 5 cars over their lifespan~\citep{Strubell:ACL2019}.
+Large language models (LLMs) have established their supremacy in addressing a wide spectrum of natural language processing tasks~\citep{Brown:NIPS2020}.
+However, the proliferation of these models, coupled with increasingly expansive datasets~\citep{Sanderson:Nature2023,Anil:TECH2023}, has woven LLM inferences into the fabric of everyday life~\citep{Campello:IQ2023}.
+This surge in LLM adoption has, in turn, exacerbated the already considerable environmental impacts associated with machine learning (ML)~\citep{Thompson:Spectrum2021}.
+For instance, the creation of a transformer with 213 million parameters through neural architecture search has been likened to the carbon dioxide equivalent (CO2eq) emissions of five cars over their entire lifespans~\citep{Strubell:ACL2019}.

-In light of the potential ecological ramifications associated with LLMs, it becomes imperative for both cloud service providers and ordinary users to acquire a comprehensive understanding of the carbon footprint of new LLMs.
-This awareness is particularly important before starting expensive training endeavors that involve thousands of GPUs.
-During the initial design phase, critical parameters like LLM's parameter count, hardware configurations, and hosting data center's efficiency are incorporated into a carbon footprint projection model.
-This model should be able to swiftly and accurately assess the carbon footprint, including both \textit{operational} and \textit{embodied} carbon emissions.
-Additionally, it should offer valuable insights into factors like test loss, training duration, and inference latency of the LLM.
-The availability of such a carbon footprint projection model empowers cloud providers to adroitly explore the trade-off between test loss and carbon footprint of their new LLM designs.
-Furthermore, it encourages everyday users to adopt strategies that alleviate LLM carbon footprint by enabling quantitative comparisons across diverse LLM configurations.
+Given the ecological implications of LLMs, it becomes essential for both cloud service providers and regular users to gain a profound understanding of the carbon footprint of emerging LLMs.
+This awareness is particularly critical before embarking on resource-intensive training endeavors that entail the utilization of thousands of GPUs.
+During the initial design phase, key parameters such as the LLM's parameter count, hardware configurations, and the energy efficiency of the hosting data center need to be factored into a robust carbon footprint projection model.
+This model should possess the capability to swiftly and accurately estimate the carbon footprint, encompassing both \textit{operational} and \textit{embodied} carbon emissions.
+Moreover, it should provide valuable insights into metrics like test loss, training duration, and inference latency, all crucial aspects of LLM performance.
+The existence of such a carbon footprint projection model empowers cloud providers to intelligently explore the trade-off between test loss and carbon footprint when designing new LLMs.
+Additionally, it encourages everyday users to adopt practices that mitigate LLM carbon footprints by facilitating quantitative comparisons across various LLM configurations.